Chapter 22: Betrayals

 They pressed on southward.

-David was relieved.
-It had been almost a year since the wedding, and he was terrible at writing, rarely responding to letters, even his father’s.
+Earl Drake Caswell was in the courtyard, waiting to meet them with a warm smile.
+David let out a sigh of relief.
+It had been almost a year since the wedding, and he was terrible at writing, rarely responding to letters.

 “My boy, what a surprise.”
 Drake approached briskly.
 “How have you come to be here?”